Did you Know? List of Interesting Facts about Indians Nebraska

 - Fact 18 - The Oto, also spelt Otoe, had a Plains Indians type of culture.
 They were once part of the Sioux tribes of the Great Lakes area, commonly known as the Winnebago

 - Fact 19 - The Sauk tribe were a member of the Algonquian people who originated in the Fox River valley.
 Sauk resistance to removal from their Illinois lands ended in 1832 with the Black Hawk War.

 - Fact 20 - The Pawnee were a semi-nomadic tribe of hunter farmers and a dominant tribe of the Great Plains people.
 The Pawnee lived in earth lodges, hogans and pit houses which were semi-subterranean dwellings that were dug from the earth, with a wooden domed mound built over the top which was covered with earth or reeds.
 When they travelled their shelters were tepees.

-- Fact 21 - 1830 - The Indian Removal Act allowing the U.S. government to relocate Native Americans west of the Mississippi River
+- Fact 21 - 1830 - The Indian Removal Act allowing the U.S. government to relocate Indians west of the Mississippi River

 Facts about Native Americans Nebraska

-We have included a selection of trivia and interesting facts about Native Americans of Nebraska which we hope will be of help with homework.
-Most of these interesting facts about Native Americans Nebraska are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans Nebraska and info will help you increase your knowledge on the subject of Native Americans Nebraska.
+We have included a selection of trivia and interesting facts about Indians of Nebraska which we hope will be of help with homework.
+Most of these interesting facts about Indians Nebraska are quite amazing and some are little known pieces of trivia!
+Many of these interesting and random pieces of information and fun facts about Indians Nebraska and info will help you increase your knowledge on the subject of Indians Nebraska.